 In California, laws like AB5 are beginning to mandate providing more benefits for freelance workers and putting them more on par with the benefits that full-time employees receive.

 Technology will ultimately reshape jobs, but today, technology is reshaping talent ratings.
 Every collaborative tool – from Slack to Jira, to GitHub – has open APIs that can automatically collect data about the productivity and quality of work being produced by people and teams.
 Tools like Pinpoint can collect this data.

 Applying analytics to this data enables the creation of “karma scores” by person and by team to provide an objective and trusted evaluation of skills.

 A global telco created hybrid teams that mix in-house staff with top global experts to accelerate their machine learning and predictive analytics initiatives.
 They manage these distributed teams following Silicon Valley best practices and have been able to deliver new applications that leverage AI up to twice as fast as traditional in-house development teams.

 One of the world’s largest digital agencies created an entirely new digital transformation business unit using hybrid teams that blend employees and global freelance talent.
 This approach enabled them to onboard over 100 engineers in less than six months, with minimal recruiting costs.

 The Future of Work describes a cultural shift that companies must adopt to grow their innovation capacity.
-The pace of those changes is accelerating as more companies adopt new work from home rules that support remote workers.
-Companies that embrace a Silicon Valley-style culture of innovation can become more customer-centered, more able to tap new talent pools, and to dramatically reduce risk.
+The pace of those changes is accelerating as more companies adopt new work-from-home rules that support remote workers.
+Companies that embrace a Silicon Valley-style culture of innovation can become more customer-centered, more able to tap new talent pools, and dramatically reduce risk.